Azure/TypeEdge/README.md

 ### Module implementation

-After describing the module behavior and structure with an interface, the next step is to implement this interface.
+After describing the module behavior and structure with an interface, the next step is to implement the module interface.
 This is effectively the code that will run in the **TypeEdge** module.
-Below is an implementation example of the above interface:
+Here is an implementation example of the above interface:

 <details>
   <summary>Click to see the full <b>SensorModule</b> implementation code</summary>